Now the cooler weather has arrived, I have been getting busy in the greenhouse.

 I blended peat moss, coarse river sand (yes, despite being surrounded by sand, can you believe I was encouraged to buy the “right” sand), carefully sifted compost & worm castings and a handful of blood and bone for good measure.

-After a bit of experimenting, I think I have found the winner.
+After a few more experiments, I have found the winner!
 And it couldn’t be simpler.
 Two ingredients.

 My Never-Fail-Two-Ingredient Seed Raising Mix

-Too easy.
-It’s good in punnet trays, my little paper pots and of course, plastic.
+It’s good in punnet trays, my little paper pots and of course, my seedling bags.

-When the seeds start to grow their second set of leaves, I water them with diluted compost tea to boost them with some nutrient and bacteria before they make their way out into the big wide space that is my veggie patch.
+When the seeds start to grow their second set of leaves, I water them with diluted worm wee to boost them with some nutrient and bacteria before they make their way out into the big wide space that is my veggie patch.

 I save my compost for my actual garden soil or potting mix.